daffainfo/ctf-writeup/RITSEC CTF 2023/README.md

 # RITSEC CTF 2023
 CTF writeup for RITSEC CTF 2023.
-I took part in this CTF competition with the my friend, @dRe and @DimasMaulana.
+I took part in this CTF competition with my friend, @dRe and @DimasMaulana.
 And we got 85th place out of 717 teams

 | Category | Challenge |
 | --- | --- |